edubotics-ai/edubotics-core/README.md

    python -m modules.vectorstore.store_manager
    ```
    - Note: You need to run the above command when you add new data to the `storage/data` directory, or if the `storage/data/urls.txt` file is updated.
-   - Alternatively, you can set `["vectorstore"]["embedd_files"]` to `True` in the `code/modules/config/config.yaml` file, which will embed files from the storage directory every time you run the below chainlit command.

 5. **Run the Chainlit App**
    ```bash